TroyAWilson/TroyaWilson/README.md

 # Greetings Travelers!

-Thanks for stopping by I'm currently working at Sonoma State Universities EdEon STEM program.
+Thanks for stopping by I'm currently working at Sonoma State Universities' EdEon STEM program.
 Though I encourage you to checkout out the projects here anyway, they're pretty cool!

 Work Repo's not necessarily represented.